 - To the safety and support of clinical staff, who do the demanding work of treating and supporting suicidal patients

-The challenge and implementation of Zero Suicide cannot be borne solely by the practitioners providing clinical care.
+Zero Suicide implementation requires transformative change that cannot be borne solely by the practitioners providing clinical care.
 Zero Suicide requires a system-wide approach to improve outcomes and close gaps.

 Essential Elements of Suicide Care

 After researching successful approaches to suicide reduction, the Action Alliance’s Clinical Care and Intervention Task Force identified seven essential elements of suicide care for health and behavioral health care systems to adopt:

-- Train – Develop a competent, confident, and caring workforce.
+- Train a competent, confident, and caring workforce